moorts/hugo-blog/content/post/oblivious_objects.md

 + `IsStrong()`: True if strong pointer to HeapObject

 Also contains some functions to obtain the underlying HeapObject, if one such is present.

+### The 'Tag' in 'TaggedImpl'

+V8 discerns strong and weak pointers.
+Data pointed to by at least one strong pointer will not be freed by the garbage collector.
+Wheter or not there are weak pointers referencing the data is irrelevant.
+V8 uses [pointer tagging](https://en.wikipedia.org/wiki/Tagged_pointer) to differentiate weak from strong pointers and `Smi`s (small integers) from `HeapObjects`.
+For this, the two LSBs of a pointer are used.
+If the LSB is 1, the pointer references a heap object, otherwise a small integer.
+If the next bit is 0, it is a strong pointer, otherwise a weak one.

 ## Object